a2labs/riveter/README.md

 riveter is heavily informed by appendTo projects using [backbone.js]().
 We've often wanted the backbone-style extend functionality, but with some slight tweaks, while maitaining compatibility with backbone objects.  riveter is our attempt to standardize that approach - so you can use it with or without backbone

 ### How do I use it?
-####mixins
+####mixin

+`.constructorFn.mixin(mixin1 [, mixin2, mixin3, etc.]);`

-The `mixin` call can be used to mix blocks of behavior into a constructor function.
+The `mixin` call can be used to mix blocks of behavior into a constructor function (of course, it must be attached to that constructor function first). `mixin` returns a new constructor function, with the mixin members on the resulting 'parent' prototype, but still-overridable by prototype or instance members applied from that point on.
 For example, let's say you had a pub/sub mixin, which you wanted to use across multiple constructor functions, to ensure that objects produced by those constructors had a `publish` and `subscribe` call.
 Of course, you could add those calls to the individual prototypes of your various constructor functions, or you could have a common 'base' prototype from which each inherit.
 Or you could do this:

 ```javascript
 var Person = function(name) {